Mark Birrell: In private enterprise

 Birrell was chairman of the Port of Melbourne Corporation until November 2016.
 The Andrews Government embarked on a “privatisation drive” in its first term, with Birrell overseeing the sale of the Port of Melbourne for $9.7 billion.
 Birrell reflects on this as “….an example of a Labor government wanting to recycle capital from one large asset into other assets.
 And it was a very good example of public policy working, regardless of the political party in power.”
 The proceeds of the sale were injected back into Victorian infrastructure projects, including the Level Crossing Removal Project.

-Birrell was the founding chairman of Infrastructure Partnerships Australia, the nation's peak infrastructure advocacy body.
-He served as the independent non-executive chairman of the Australian Payments Council, the strategic coordination body for the Australian payments industry.
-He was also on the board of Australia Post, serving as deputy chairman and non-executive director.
+Birrell was the founding chairman of Infrastructure Partnerships Australia, the nation's peak infrastructure body.
+This not-for-profit organisation undertakes research and policy advocacy on social and economic infrastructure.

+Other board roles included being an independent non-executive chairman of the Australian Payments Council, the strategic coordination body for the Australian payments industry, also serving on the board of Australia Post, including as deputy Chairman, and Chairman of Regis Healthcare Limited and Evans and Peck Limited.

-He is a Fellow of the Australian Institute of Company Directors.
+From 2002-2012 Birrell was the National Leader of the Infrastructure Group and special counsel at Minter Ellison.

+Not-for-profit sector

-Birrell is a former National Leader of the Infrastructure Group and special counsel at Minter Ellison.
-He had previously held positions as a trustee of both the Melbourne Cricket Ground (1992–96) and the Melbourne and Olympic Parks Trust (1995–99).
+Volunteer roles include being Chairman of VicHealth (2012–14) and positions as a trustee of both the Melbourne Cricket Ground (1992–96), the Melbourne and Olympic Parks Trust (1995–99) and the Canterbury Girls' Secondary College School Council 2004-06).

+He has been active in the chamber of commerce movement, including as President of the Victorian Chamber of Commerce and Industry (2013–16).
+He is the current President of the Australian Chamber of Commerce and Industry.

 Honours

-Birrell was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours.
+Birrell was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours, recognised for "significant service to the infrastructure sector, and to business."

+In 2014 he was awarded Monash University's highest honour, receiving an Honorary Doctorate of Laws for "his contributions to the policy and infrastructure sectors."